 While banning cell phones is impractical unless there are legitimate safety concerns, that doesn’t mean a manager can’t set boundaries.
 For example, an employee might not be allowed to use his or her phone during training sessions when the person's full attention should be on the horse he or she is riding or the lesson the employee should be teaching.

-With the prevalence of smart phones, it might mean setting expectations with clients, too.
+With the prevalence of smart phones, you might have to set expectations with clients, too.
 An employee might be spending a lot of time communicating with a client on a work-related topic.
 It’s important for clients to feel comfortable calling for updates on a horse’s progress or to get answers to questions.
 Because some clients simply enjoy chatting as if catching up with a friend, they call frequently and can be long-winded.

 Once you decide on a policy that is practical for your barn, put it in writing and ask employees to sign an acknowledgement of it.
 And as the leader, set an example and follow the same guidelines.